 whale watching hawaii

 To learn more about whales, stop by the Maui Ocean Center, which just unveiled its Humpbacks of Hawaii Interactive Exhibit and Sphere.
 Visitors experience interactive displays about the whales’ nomadic lifestyle and then enjoy a virtual whale encounter in the sphere.
 The sphere combines 3D glasses, 4K laser imagery and a screen even larger than the average humpback.
 Footage was filmed off of Maui over the course of two whale seasons.

-Also, the Sheraton Maui Resort & Spa has a whale season package, “Kohola in Ka’anapali” (koholā is the Hawaiian word for whale).
+Also, the Sheraton Maui Resort & Spa has a whale season package, “Kohola in Kaʻanapali” (koholā is the Hawaiian word for whale).
 The resort sprawls across 23 oceanfront acres, so guests often witness whales spouting and breaching just offshore.
-Oceanfront accommodations, two mai tais at the lobby bar and an educational whale talk by a marine biologist from the Maui Ocean Center are included in the package.
+Oceanfront accommodations, snacks, reef-safe sunscreen and two educational books about whales are included in the package — as well as binoculars and yoga mats to borrow for your stay.

+whale watching hawaii